Isle of Wight Radio

-Isle of Wight Radio is an independent local radio station in Newport on the Isle of Wight.
-The station began transmitting from Briddlesford Farm AM transmitter on 15 April 1990.
+Isle of Wight Radio is an Independent Local Radio station in Newport on the Isle of Wight.
+The station began transmitting on 1242 kHz from Briddlesford Farm AM transmitter on 15 April 1990.
 Isle of Wight Radio switched to FM in March 1998, its main transmitter is at Chillerton Down on 107FM, with three low power relays on 102FM in Cowes, Ventnor and Ryde.